nbrandaleone-aws/awesome-appmesh/README.md

 ### Envoy

+- [Envoy internals Deep Dive](https://www.youtube.com/watch?v=gQF23Vw0keg) - A video of Matt Klein (the creator of Envoy) discussing the internals of Envoy.

 ### Reference Architectures

 - [Another curated list of mesh information and blogs](https://github.com/festum/awesome-servicemesh) - A curated list of tools implements the concept of Service Mesh